 Not one to give up easily Nicholaa travelled to court to remind the king’s regents of her services, and request her rights be restored to her.
 A compromise was reached whereby Salisbury remained as Sheriff of the County, while Nicholaa held the city and the castle.
 The settlement was not ideal, however, and some wrangling seems to have continued until Salisbury’s death in 1226.

-Nicholaa’s granddaughter and heiress, Idonea – daughter of Nicholaa’s eldest son Richard – was married to Salisbury’s son, William II Longspée; the couple inherited the de la Haye and Camville lands on Nicholaa’s death.
+Nicholaa’s granddaughter and heiress, Idonea – the daughter of Nicholaa’s eldest son Richard – was married to Salisbury’s son, William II Longspée; the couple inherited the de la Haye and Camville lands on Nicholaa’s death.

+On the death of her second husband, Gerard de Camville, Nicholaa had declared herself femme sole, meaning she would be able to control her own lands.
 A staunchly independent woman, Nicholaa issued some 25 surviving charters in her name.
 She made grants to various religious houses, including Lincoln Cathedral, and even secured a royal grant for a weekly market on one of her properties.